 Since the early 1960s, the Rolex 24 At DAYTONA has garnered big name winners such as Hurley Haywood, Scott Pruett and Bob Wollek.
 Established in 1962, the race is run on a 3.56-mile combined road course and is typically held the last weekend of January marking the first major U.S. automobile competition of the year.
 Since 1991, Rolex, a watch company, has been the prestigious sponsor earning the organization naming rights.
 Therefore, giving it the title "Rolex 24 At DAYTONA."

 All winning drivers in each class receive special Rolex Cosmograph Daytona.
 The Rolex 24 At DAYTONA features over 2,000 miles of high-speed action while representing dozens of countries and more than 70 champions from all kinds of racing.

-For more than five decades, Daytona International Speedway's 24-hour race has proved a fun-filled adventure for race fans and all other Daytona Beach area visitors.
+For six decades, Daytona International Speedway's 24-hour race has proved a fun-filled adventure for race fans and all other Daytona Beach area visitors.